 Monitor results and adjust

 After making changes, you need to watch whether the desired effect occurs.
-Food cost can fluctuate due to seasons and supplier prices.
+Food costs can fluctuate due to seasons and supplier prices.

-A system like KitchenNmbrs helps track these numbers automatically, so you quickly see when adjustments are needed.
+A food cost calculator like KitchenNmbrs helps track these numbers automatically, so you quickly see when adjustments are needed.

 How do you adjust your menu? (step by step)